 Krk restaurant guide

-Krk is most known for šurlice, thin tubes of pasta to be eaten with goulash or lamb stew; and the local white wine, Vrbnička, from Vrbnik, best tried in situ at the hilltop village itself The best options in Krk town are on the waterfront, including the Konoba Corsaro,
+Krk is known for šurlice, thin tubes of pasta to be eaten with goulash or lamb stew; and also for the great local white wine, Vrbnička, from Vrbnik, best tried in situ at the hilltop village itself.
+Two of Croatia's best delicacies are produced on the island - Krk prosciutto and Krk olive oil.
+Make sure you try them while there.
+The best options in Krk town are on the waterfront, including the Konoba Corsaro.

 Krk nightlife guide